JasperHof/JasperHof.github.io/_docs/assoc/singlesnp.md

 ### Recommendations

 We recommend running LDAK-KVIK with `--power -0.25`, since [previous works](https://www.nature.com/articles/ng.3865) have shown that this value is on average the best fit for constructing prediction models.
 We also recommend using a CV-proportion of 0.1, as we found that this generally suffices in accurately assessing the best hyperparameters for LDAK-KVIK.
-Finally, we recommend using `--fast YES` when analysing large-scale data, as this leads to a significant increase of run time at a minimal loss of predictive accuracy of the elastic net.

 It is possible to use [SNP annotations](http://dougspeed.com/pre-computed-tagging-files/) for computing SNP heritabilities, which can improve the prediction model.
 When analysing imputed data, it is often unnecessary to analyse include all SNPs in the elastic net model.
 Instead, it is possible to restrict to a subset of SNPs in Step 1, for example the directly genotyped SNPs or SNPs that remain after pruning.
 This can be achieved by adding the option `--extract <extractfile>`.
 The elastic net model accounts for linkage disequilibrium between SNPs.